Contact Us

 These commercial rescue are not regulated like registered Charities and Non-profits and are only accountable to themselves for their actions and funds.

-If you give them money you are giving it to private enterprise, not charity and it may be subject to tax.
+If you give them money you are giving it to private

 If you sign your dog over to them you are giving it away to a private individual or business partnership, not a genuine organisation, and it belongs to them to do with as they please.